sh-dian/HTML-CSS-JavaScript/Fundamental of HTML/Notes.md

 :root is a pseudo-class selector that matches the root element of the document, usually the html element.
 By creating your variables in :root, they will be available globally and can be accessed from any other selector in the style sheet.

 position: absolute | relative | fixed | sticky

+::before creates a pseudo-element that is the first child of the selected element; ::after creates a pseudo-element that is the last child of the selected element.

+To animate an element, you need to know about the animation properties and the @keyframes rule.
+The animation properties control how the animation should behave and the @keyframes rule controls what happens during that animation.
+There are eight animation properties in total.
+This challenge will keep it simple and cover the two most important ones first: animation-name sets the name of the animation, which is later used by @keyframes to tell CSS which rules go with which animations. animation-duration sets the length of time for the animation.
+@keyframes is how to specify exactly what happens within the animation over the duration.
+This is done by giving CSS properties for specific "frames" during the animation, with percentages ranging from 0% to 100%.
+If you compare this to a movie, the CSS properties for 0% is how the element displays in the opening scene.
+The CSS properties for 100% is how the element appears at the end, right before the credits roll.
+Then CSS applies the magic to transition the element over the given duration to act out the scene.